ChrickeR/chricker.github.io/_posts/assignments/2022-08-30-team-commercial.md

 ---
 Member of the commercial team  at Telia CPS Product and Transformation, PA Pay TV.

-Team commercial handles solutions around purchase flows, In-app-messages, products, subscription management, PSP, payments, marketing and CRM.
+Team commercial handles and continously evolve solutions around purchase flows, In-app-messages, products, subscription management, PSP, payments, marketing and CRM for C More and Telia play.